sid-agrawal/CellulOS-Docs/docs/source/user/flexible_pd_config.md

 `^1`: This field is only optional if the VMR type is a special type, as described in [](#shared-vmrs).

 ## CPU Configuration
-A CPU may need higher priviledges to access a few system registers.
+A CPU may need higher privileges to access a few system registers.
 In seL4, this corresponds to binding a VCPU object to a TCB, and is done when the `elevated_cpu` config option is toggled.

 ## RDE Configuration
 The created PD can be given all or a subset of the RDEs which the creator PD can request from.
 The convenience function [sel4gpi_add_rde_config()](https://github.com/sid-agrawal/sel4-gpi/blob/cellulos/libsel4gpi/include/sel4gpi/pd_creation.h#L275) can be used to specify that an RDE of a certain resource type and namespace should be shared with the created PD.